-The absence of girls at this level allows boys to focus on the pace and style of learning; a level of learning that would not be achieved in a co-educational environment.
+This structure allows boys to transition into young men during their formative years through a well-structured programme, specially designed for boys.
 In senior years, females are introduced to St Paul’s allowing for socialisation between sexes, preparing students for work and/or tertiary education.

 The boys only junior school experience comes to an end in Year 10 after students attend Tihoi Venture School, New Zealand’s only 18-week back-to-basics outdoor programme.
 Our Year 10 students are stripped of modern technology, such as television and mobile phones, and placed into communal living with seven other age-mates, outdoor pursuits three days a week and regular schooling.
 It is here, at Tihoi, where Year 10 boys develop into independent, responsible and contributing members of society.